What Is a Gingival Cyst? Causes & Symptoms

-An oral cyst (or also known as mucoceles or mucous) is a tiny growth that develops in the mouth.
+An oral cyst (or mucoceles or mucous) is a tiny growth that develops in the mouth.
 It’s a small sac packed with fluid that feels like a bump.
-They can be uncomfortable, although usually harmless.
+Although usually harmless, oral cysts can be uncomfortable.

 Oral cysts most commonly occur on the insides of the lips, but they can also appear on the insides of your cheeks, tongue, palate, the floor of your mouth, and around any oral piercings you may have.

-Cysts usually start to form at the tip of a dead or dying tooth’s roots.
-Some develop due to a tooth’s inappropriate growth and positioning in the mouth, while others arise as a result of a tooth’s uneven development.
+Cysts usually form at the roots of a dead or dying tooth.
+Some develop due to a tooth’s inappropriate growth and positioning in the mouth, while others arise due to a tooth’s uneven development.

 A root canal that has failed or a faulty treatment is also one reason for the growth of a cyst.
 If this is your case, you’ll likely get additional symptoms due to a hereditary syndrome.